functional-promises/functional-promises/README.md

 ## Summary

-This library is aimed at supporting a specific **Function Chaining technique** (using composition).
+The Functional Promises library is a [Fluent API](https://en.wikipedia.org/wiki/Fluent_interface#JavaScript) supporting a specific **Function Chaining technique** (using composition).

+> Note: `FP` **doesn't replace or extend** Promises.
+It uses them.

 There are many names for this general pattern.
-Including Composition Pipeline and Promise Chain.
+Including [Collection Pipeline](https://martinfowler.com/articles/collection-pipeline/) and Promise Chain.
 The emphasis here is a seamless async/sync Developer Experience.

 I call this pattern a `Functional River` - your `data` is the _water_, and your `functions` describe its _path_ or riverbed.

 ### Advantages

 * Easily handle Sync, Async, Events, Promises, and Callbacks.
 * Familiar methods, including `Array.prototype.map`, `[].filter()`, `[].find()`, `[].some()`, etc.
 * Create Monads in JavaScript (so far as they contain side-effects to a sequence of instructions).
-* Point-free code is easily achieved.
+* Point-free code is easily achieved (no temp variables).
 * Higher code test coverage w/ less repetitive code in tests.
 * Use the best features from multiple programming styles: a little imperative, plenty functional, a pinch of OOP, yet still resembling declarative methods!!!